Academic Catalog 2024-2025

 Students will examine past and present methods of teaching a second language, drawing on their own experiences to enhance the discussions and understandings.
 Models and principles for immersion instruction will be contrasted with second language instructional principles.
 Observation and analysis of a variety of methodologies in action at the Language Villages will help students define their personal instructional philosophy and methodology.

-AMLA 602 / EDUC 602 - Introduction to Quantitative and Qualitative Research, 4 credits.
+AMLA 602 / EDUC 602 - Educational Research, 4 credits.

 AMLA 604 / EDUC 604 - Motivating Students via Technology, 2 credits.